Jonathan-fattouh/SWSD001/README.md

 ## Modification for ISP4520 compatibility

 This fork adds compatibility of the ISP4520 module to the LoRa Basics modem SDK.
 The ISP4520 is a BLE + LoRa module.
 It contains an nRF52832 as an MCU and an SX1261/SX1262 as LoRa transceiver.
-The module has 3 version: ISP45-EU for Europe, ISP4520-US for US and ISP4520-AS for Asia.
+The module has 3 version: ISP4520-EU for Europe, ISP4520-US for US and ISP4520-AS for Asia.
 For additionnal information go to https://www.insightsip.com/products/combo-smart-modules/isp4520.

 For each exisiting example an Segger Embedded Project is created.
 It can be download at https://www.segger.com/products/development-tools/embedded-studio.
+Free license can be requested when working with an nRF52832 MCU.

-Demonstation (Region switching) is not implemented for ISP4520.
+This is a list of specificities when using the ISP4520 with LBM SDK:
-Makefile system is not working for ISP4520 yet.
+* Demonstation (Region switching) is not implemented.
-Keil MDK ARM is not supported for ISP4520.
+* Makefile system is not working yet.

-A additonal example is avaialble only for ISP4520: LoRaWAN_BLE.
+* Keil MDK ARM is not supported.
+* A additonal example is available: LoRaWAN_BLE.
 It inclucles code from the LoRaWAN example plus softdevice (BLE stack) configuration and basic BLE operation with the Device Information Service.

 ## Examples and demonstrations